You Can't Afford Transportation to Your Doctor's Appointment.

 The Process:

-You arrange your own transportation (drive, take bus, call taxi)
+Arrange your own transportation (drive, take the bus, call a taxi).

 Or: